Projects

 Drawing attention to the impact of the construction industry waste stream

-For: Ecoshack Green Tent Design Competition
+2004 Ecoshack Green Tent Design Competition Winning Entry

 Project →